Armed French officers spark row with Italy

-French armed officers spark Italy migrant centre row
+French armed officers spark Italy migrant row

-Armed French customs officers have provoked widespread anger by entering a migrant clinic over the border in Italy.
+Armed French customs officers have provoked widespread anger by entering a migrant clinic at a railway station over the border in Italy.

-Five officers forced one individual to undergo a urine test at the facility west of the city of Turin on Friday evening, Italian reports say.
+Five officers forced one individual to undergo a urine test at the premises west of the city of Turin on Friday evening, Italian reports say.

-The premises is located about 1km (0.6 miles) inside the Italian border.
+The facility is located about 1km (0.6 miles) inside the Italian border.

 Political figures in Italy, which has received over 600,000 migrants in the last four years, condemned the move.